 Appearance, Durability, and Affordability

-Lacquer is a touch material that is capable of outlasting its competitors without chipping, cracking, or flaking.
+Lacquer is a tough material that is capable of outlasting its competitors without chipping, cracking, or flaking.

 Lacquer stays clear in color for years without any of the yellowing that you often have to worry about with shellac, polyurethane, or varnish.